troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 Instead, games like The Order: 1886 just projected the samples onto the spherical Gaussian lobes [as if the lobes form an orthonormal basis](https://mynameismjp.wordpress.com/2016/10/09/sg-series-part-5-approximating-radiance-and-irradiance-with-sgs/), which gave low-quality results that lack contrast.
 For my research, I wanted to see if I could do better.

-After a bunch of experimentation, I found a new algorithm for progressively accumulating spherical Gaussian samples that gives results matching a standard least squares solve.
+After a bunch of experimentation, I found a new (to my knowledge) algorithm for progressively accumulating spherical Gaussian samples that gives results matching a standard least squares solve.

 The algorithm is as follows, and supports both non-negative and regular solves.
 While the implementation focuses on spherical Gaussians, the algorithm should work for *any* spherical basis function.